 IMRF offers access to both member and employer specific data through secure areas on our website-imrf.org.
-Utilization of these areas continued to grow in 2005.
+Utilization of these areas continued to grow in 2006.
 Our e-service goals include improving customer service, reducing administrative costs, providing uncompromised privacy and security of information and instituting business process reengineering.
-In order to capture the benefits of our e-service initiatives, we will be requesting all IMRF employers to utilize our enhanced website.
+As of December 31, 2006, approximately 95% of our employers reported their wages and contributions via our on-line web page reporting system.
+A number of enhancements to our e-Service offerings are contemplated for 2007 including on-line enrollment of new members.